villhei/elixirtut/README.md

 The tail function returns all the elements but the first of a non-empty list.
 If the list only has a single element, `tl\1` returns an empty list.
 Like the head function, tail raises an error if the list is empty.

 ### Tuples

+Functional programmers often find the need to return more than a single value from a function.
+These sets of values can be represented as tuples, which are ordered pairs of n elements.

 ```elixir
 iex> cat = {:cat, 'Brown', 5}
 {:cat, 'Brown', 5}